2026: Ten Most Expensive Cars Sold at Public Auction

-2026 (March): The ten most expensive cars sold at auction in 2026 include the only white Ferrari 250 GTO, two California Spiders, and stunning results from modern Ferraris.
+2026 (May): The ten most expensive cars sold at auction in 2026 include the only white Ferrari 250 GTO, four California Spiders, and stunning results from modern Ferraris.

-The list of the ten most expensive cars sold at public auction in 2026 is dominated by Ferraris after some stunning results on classic and modern hypercars at the Mecum Kissimmee auction in Florida, and repeated at Scottsdale and in Paris.
+The list of the ten most expensive cars sold at public auction in 2026 is dominated by Ferraris after some stunning results on classic and modern hypercars at auctions in the USA and Europe.
 The most expensive car thus far in 2026 is the unique white 1962 Ferrari 250 GTO “Bianco Speciale”.
-It is followed by a 2003 Ferrari Enzo that sold for nearly four times the previous model record.
-Two 1960 Ferrari 250 GT SWB California Spiders are followed by another Ferrari Enzo and a 1966 Ford GT40 MkII Factory Lightweight.
-Several modern hypercar Ferraris were sold for exceptionally high prices at the start of 2026.
+It is followed by a new model record 1962 Ferrari 250 GT California Spider.
+Three further classic California Spiders are currently on the top-ten list of most expensive cars.
+Modern Ferraris among the most expensive cars in 2026 include model-record prices for a 2003 Ferrari Enzo, a 1995 Ferrari F50, and a 1988 Ferrari 288 GTO.
+A 1966 Ford GT40 MkII Factory Lightweight is the only non-Ferrari in the top ten list thus far in 2026.

 Top-Ten Lists for: 2026, 2025, 2024, 2023, 2022, 2021, 2020, 2019, 2018 & all time.